Felipe1990/Moon/_posts/2018-07-06-RSelenium.md

 ## 4. Setting all up

 At this point you should have almost everything needed and now we will set it up.
-I said almost everything because we still need the Docker containers.
+I said almost because we still need the Docker containers.

 The point of what we are about to do is download the firefox docker, initiate the virtual machine with the corresponding container, then conect it to the VNC viewer using the correct IP and finally use the settings we used to initiate the virtual machine to connect everything to RStudio.

 First things first... open "Docker Quickstart Terminal" when the whale appears run the following in the command line (just below the whale).
+You only have to do this once and not every time you use RSelenium.

 {% highlight docker%}
 docker pull selenium/standalone-firefox:2.53.0